 Big Ku Lodge Fishing Program:

 Big Ku Lodge has the enviable ability to reach four of the Katmai region’s top trophy trout streams by boat!
 The advantages this gives the hardcore angler are many, including the option to reach the best water in almost any weather; a price which is significantly less than the surrounding fly-out lodges, and a section of home water which ranks among the best trophy trout beats in all of Alaska.
 This program enables great after-hours fishing, and the ability to reach some famous local waters first.
-This is a “rainbow only” lodge, (they do not target salmon) with lots of fish in the three to six-pound range as well as specimens that can top ten pounds.
+This is a “rainbow only” lodge, (they do not target salmon) with lots of fish in the three to four pound range as well as specimens that can top the magical 30-inch mark.

-Big Ku Lodge is on the main stem Kukaklek River, near its outlet from Kukaklek Lake.
+Big Ku Lodge is on the main stem Kukaklek River(the headwaters of the famed Alagnak), near its outlet from Kukaklek Lake.
 This is a great river, hosting runs of salmon and trout from early June through September, and is dead center in the finest trophy rainbow trout fishing in the world.
-In June, late August, and September particularly, the Big Ku is at or near the top of every Alaska well informed angler’s list, with good numbers of four to eight-pound fish lying in its many shallow runs and riffles.
+In June, late August, and September particularly, the Big Ku is at or near the top of every Alaska well informed angler’s list, with good numbers of large trout lying in its many shallow runs and riffles.
 It is, in particular, a superb streamer fishery, and literally only a stone’s throw from the front porch of the lodge.
 With long days, this is a great piece of water that you can walk and wade unguided after dinner.
 The wilderness location could not be better, offering striking views in all directions of river, lake, rolling tundra and nearby mountains.
 Grizzly bears often stroll nearby during the prolific sockeye salmon run, and there is always the chance to spot wolves, moose or caribou from your cabin door.